This article has been updated for 2019!

 It’s hard to ignore online shopping these days, and with the increase in the use of smartphones over the last few years, eCommerce has become a major part of our everyday lives.
 With that in mind, we thought we would bring together 11 fascinating facts about eCommerce to celebrate all things online shopping!

-In true homage to one of the most important aspects of everyday life around the world, here’s our collection of things you might not know about eCommerce…
+In true homage to one of the most important aspects of everyday life around the world, here’s our collection of eCommerce facts you might not have heard before…

 Pizza Hut Was One Of The First